-The Practicum allows students to apply their theoretical knowledge to a practical experience at institutions such as literary magazines, literary journals, literary agencies, libraries, museums, exhibitions, as well as literacy programs for youth and adults.
+The Practicum allows students to apply their theoretical knowledge to a practical experience at institutions such as literary magazines, journals, and agencies, libraries, museums, exhibitions, and literacy programs.
 Students also enroll in a Practicum seminar.
-Evaluation is based on three components: a) the external supervisor's evaluation, b) a
+Evaluation is based on the external supervisor's evaluation, and a portfolio based on the work undertaken in the practicum.
+All components must be satisfactory for a student to pass.
+Evaluation may involve consultation with the on-site supervisor.
+Pass/fail